SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_timer/readme.md

 - Evaluation kit board's LED0 will be toggled five times at 1sec periodic rate.
 - After toggling LED0 for five times, timer stops and configured with new parameters and toggles LED0 five more times.
 - If timer-mode is 'one-shot' mode then LED0 will toggle only one time and then timer will stop.
+- After that timer is stopped and and switches the power state from High power to Ultra low power and configured with new parameters and toggles LED again five times.
+- similarly timer is stopped and switches the power state from Ultra Low Power to High power and configured with new parameters and toggles LED again five times.
 - At the end of this example "Unregistered timer timeout callback, on timer operation completion" serial console print can be noticed.
 - After successful program execution the prints in serial console looks as shown below.

   ![output](resources/readme/output_ulp_timer.png)

-> **Note:**
+**Note:**
->
->- This application is executed from RAM.
+>- The required files for low power state are moved to RAM rest of the application is executed from flash.
->- In this application while changing the MCU mode from PS4 to PS2, M4 flash will be turned off.
+>- In this application we are changing the power state from PS4 to PS2 and vice - versa.
->- The debug feature of Simplicity Studio will not work after M4 flash is turned off.
->- To check Prints for ULP Peripheral examples, connect the USB to TTL uart connector's RX_pin, to the F06 of the WPK[BRD4002A] Base Board.
->- To Erase the chip follow the below procedure :
->- Press ISP and RESET button at same time and then release, now perform Chip erase through commander.